Overview

 [local ~]$ git config --global init.defaultBranch main

-If for some reason you're unable to upgrade your version of git to at least 2.28, you can still manually change the primary branch name to main after you've made the first commit below.
-View the following article for further details:
+If, for some reason, you're unable to upgrade your version to at least 2.28, you can still manually change the primary branch name to main after you've made the first commit below.
+See this article for further details.

-This steps creates a git repository for your website on your home computer.
+These steps create a Git repository for your website on your home computer.
 You'll then use this to push its contents to your DreamHost server.

 This step pushes your local repository to your DreamHost server.